jaconsta/bitgray-bitcart/README.md

 The entry test for bitgray running:
  * Python 3 for backend.
  * PostgreSQL for data storage.
- * Angular for frontend visualization.
+ * React for frontend visualization.

 This application is currently running in this [link](http://bitgrayekart.herokuapp.com).